Terrace Tree Information

 - Planting will be done in accordance with utility policies.

-- All tree species must be approved by the City Forester.
+- All tree species must be approved by the City Arborist.

-- A tree permit, signed by the City Forester, must be obtained five days prior to planting.
+- A tree permit, signed by the City Arborist, must be obtained five days prior to planting.

 - Permits are available at no charge from the Parks and Recreation office.
 The location of all underground utilities is the adjoining property owner's responsibility.
 Property owners are advised to call Digger's Hotline at 1-800-242-8511 to have this service performed.

 Street terrace trees are available through the City at no cost to residents in a designated planting district.
-The planting district will change from year to year and will be publicized in the newspaper.
+The planting district will change from year to year.
 Trees are guaranteed for one year from the date of planting.
 The city is responsible for locating all underground utilities.

 Trees are available for purchase (to be planted by park staff on street terraces) under the following guidelines: